jlukito/tweets-in-news/README.md

 # Twitter Handles in News - An R function

-An repository to for scripts involving Twitter in news media.
+A repository to for scripts involving Twitter in news media.

 For questions, please contact jlukito@wisc.edu